varveler/Notes-on-Learn-Solidity-Blockchain-and-Smart-Contracts-in-a-Free-16-Hour-Course-by-freeCodeCamp/README.md

 }
 ```

-contract is a keyword in solidity.
+> "contract" is a reserved keyword in solidity.

+Lets create our first contract:

 ```
 pragma solidity ^0.6.0;